dbrandonk/animal_behavior_detection/README.md

 ## Project Brief
 https://www.aicrowd.com/challenges/multi-agent-behavior-representation-modeling-measurement-and-applications

-As a disclaimer, to be put nicely, the organization and workflow of the existing codebase of this project has a lot of room for improvement.
+As a disclaimer, to be put nicely, the organization and workflow of this project has a lot of room for improvement.

 ## Installation
 To install all the necessary dependencies, please run the following command at the root of the project: